-The NHS (Charges to Overseas Visitors) Regulations 2015 came into force on 6 April 2015 and have implications for future access to free secondary NHS healthcare for mission partners (UK nationals) visiting England.
+The NHS (Charges to Overseas Visitors) Regulations 2015 came into force on 6 April 2015 and have implications for access to free secondary NHS healthcare for mission partners (UK nationals) for their stays in England.

 - The Guidance that goes with the Regulations can be found at Guidance on implementing the overseas visitor hospital charging regulations 2015.
-Missionaries and volunteers overseas are specifically mentioned in this Guidance on page 29.
+Global Connections was involved in ensuring that missionaries and volunteers overseas are specifically mentioned in this Guidance (on page 29).

 1. Wales, Scotland and Northern Ireland